-David Money Harris 17 January 2011
+David Money Harris Created 17 January 2011 Revised 1 January, 2015

-The VLSI design tools at Harvey Mudd College are hosted on a Linux server named chips.
+The VLSI design tools at Harvey Mudd College are hosted on a Linux server named tera.
 This document introduces you to connecting with the server, getting around Linux, and starting the tools.

-Connecting to Chips
+Connecting to tera

-The usual way to connect to chips is from your Windows, Mac, or Linux-based computer using the X11 display protocol.
-From Windows, you will need a program such as Cygwin to open an X terminal.
-Cygwin is installed on the ECF computers and you can download it for free onto your personal computer using the directions at http://www4.hmc.edu:8001/Engineering/ClayWolkin/memos/CW08104C.pdf
+The usual way to connect to tera is from your Windows, Mac, or Linux-based computer using the X11 display protocol.
+From Windows, you will need a program such as Cygwin or PuTTy with Xming, to open an X terminal.
+Cygwin is installed on the ECF computers and you can download it for free onto your personal computer using the directions on X11 for Windows.
+Cygwin is heavy install so PuTTy is much lighter alternative.